Charlie Plummer

 A still from Words on Bathroom Walls

-Audiences were also pleased with the dark comedy "Spontaneous," starring Charlie and Katherine Langford.
+Audiences also embraced the dark comedy "Spontaneous," starring Charlie and Katherine Langford.
 The on-screen chemistry between the two young actors earned the film high ratings.

 Charlie Plummer's Personal Life